quantrocket/tradable-start-JavaFXBrowser/README.md

 This is a simple JavaFX browser project.
 You can use this as a starting point to integrate JavaFX in your app.
 See the REAMDE included in the tradable project to see how to open the project in Eclipse.
-Please note that to although JavaFX is included by default in the Java JDK 7u6 and above, in order to use the javaFX library, you will need to make sure that jfxrt.jar is in your JRE System Library in Eclipse.
+Please note that although JavaFX is included by default in the Java JDK 7u6 and above, in order to use the javaFX library, you will need to make sure that jfxrt.jar is in your JRE System Library in Eclipse.
 If it is not, you should be able to add it by: